 It actually inspired us to one day attempt the Cooloola Great Walk which departs from the same track.

 Back to the Toolara & Stuan State Forrest

 After kilometres upon kilometres of pine trees, at the turn of the Maryborough Road and Tin Can Bay Road, 3 majestuous wild Australian horses, commonly called Brumbies, were standing out of the shade.

 That was a first for us, an experience that we will always treasure as we felt privileged to observe these iconic Australian wild horses, just for ourselves.

 As we drove in the direction of Maryborough, we made a detour via Poona first and then Boonooroo.
 In Poona, the tide withdrew so far away that we could walk for a couple of hundred meters on the mudflat.

-Despite the sign next to the boat ramp to warn us against crocodiles, we still went it and gave our feet a natural (but oh-so smelly) mud treatment.
+Despite the sign next to the boat ramp to warn us against crocodiles, we still went in and gave our feet a natural (but oh-so smelly) mud treatment.

-It almost seemed like we could walk all the way through Fraser Island.
+It almost seemed like we could walk all the way to Fraser Island.
 According to one of the fisherman we met, it is a great spot to catch some yabbies.

 Hervey Bay via Maryborough

 By mid-afternoon, we had already decided that we would spend the night in Maryborough.